wildfly/quickstart/endpoints/README.md

 3) Build the example application in its directory:

-    mvn package assembly:single
+    mvn package

-NOTE: This will bundle all dependencies into one jar file and so running the application is easier.
-You can also use
+NOTE: This uses Maven's shade plugin which will bundle all dependencies into one jar file and so running the application is easier.
-      just "mvn clean package" but running the application will need specifying all dependencies on the classpath.

 4) Start your EDG server instance: